 Top tips for factual witnesses when giving evidence

-Giving evidence in any legal hearing (Civil or Criminal Court, Arbitration, Tribunal, Coroners Court, Fatal Accident Inquiry, Public Inquiry, Professional Conduct Hearing etc.), is something that you are not likely to do often in your life.
-Many witnesses have never seen the inside of a courtroom, tribunal, or other legal hearing.
-For this reason giving evidence is unfamiliar and can often be an uncomfortable, unsettling and daunting experience for witnesses.
+Giving evidence before any legal hearing, is something that you are unlikely to do often in your life.
+Many witnesses have never seen the inside of a courtroom, tribunal, or other legal hearing room.
+For this reason, giving evidence is unfamiliar and can often be an uncomfortable, unsettling and daunting experience.

-Bond Solon’s Witness Familiarisation service is utilised by the majority of the UK’s leading law firms on behalf of their clients, a large numbers of companies and also witnesses themselves.
+Bond Solon’s Witness Familiarisation service is used by the UK’s leading law firms on behalf of their clients, companies and also the witnesses themselves.

 Below we provide some useful hints and tips for all factual witnesses which will assist them when giving evidence in any legal hearing.